 Can You Freeze Broccoli?

 Frozen broccoli can taste bad if it wasn’t blanched before freezing.
-The blanching process should take place after cutting up the vegetables to avoid the unpleasant flavor.
+The blanching process should take place after cutting up the vegetables to avoid an unpleasant flavor.

 Broccoli can be stored in the freezer for up to 18 months.
 However, for best results, use your frozen broccoli within the year.
 This is to prevent the flavor from deteriorating.